systemed/tagmangle/README.md

 ## Compiling

 You'll need the protobuf library.
 On OS X you can install this with Homebrew with `brew install protobuf`.
+On Ubuntu, `apt-get libprotobuf-dev protobuf-compiler`.

 You can then compile tagmangle like this:

      clang++ -o tagmangle osmformat.pb.cc tagmangle.cpp -std=c++11 -lz `pkg-config --cflags --libs protobuf`

+If you receive compilation errors related to protobuf, try recompiling the .pbf reader:

+     protoc --cpp_out=. osmformat.proto

+and then building tagmangle again.

 ## Running